openpracticelibrary/openpracticelibrary/src/pages/practice/motivation-mapping.md

   * Start by creating a Motivation Map for our own organization, then work on a Motivation Map for the customer or other business clients. \r

-  * Ensure that the customer's Outcomes are linked to our own Target Outcomes.
+  * Ensure that the customer's outcomes are linked to our own outcomes.
 This helps us understand what products or services should be provided for our customers so that our own outcomes can be met at the same time."
 mediaGallery:
   - link: https://lh3.googleusercontent.com/pw/AM-JKLXK1J1FSYY-ERZA3cbuLx1jdLHF3qcGqvbkZ7D_MkNVoVN-t4EkrUYBMui-havcq-wFxuoM4u-kDDdnf49PHq587YwnWa1eZvnC4pBo6gILdI-F0u1WrBMqkRnZJlwqiyuzMViOEZmqmkjFaJ9HgBom=w1555-h876-no